-Smartwatches measure your pulse using a process called photoplethysmography.
-This technique detects the extent of blood volume changes in tissue beds, particularly in the skin.
 Capillaries expand and contract as they transfer blood to your organs, including your skin, and these movements coincide with your heart rate.
-Smart watches shine a light on the skin, recording the amount of light returned and how quickly the amount changes, and calculate numbers to give your pulse.
+Sm artwatches shine a light on your skin, record how much light is reflected and how quickly it changes, and calculate your pulse.
 But why do smartwatches use green light?
 Because blood is red.
 No, seriously.

 Smartwatches use different lights for different measurements